Roderick "Carp" Carpenter

-HUDSON FALLS – Roderick “Carp” Carpenter, 97, passed away on Monday, August 28, 2023, at the Glens Falls Hospital.
+HUDSOSN FALLS—Roderick “Carp” Carpenter, passed away peacefully, Monday, August 28, 2023, after a series of illnesses.
+Rod was 97 years old.

+He was the son of the late Rose (Hamil) Carpenter and William Carpenter.

+Rod was a lifetime resident of Hudson Falls and volunteered in many community organizations.

 Add an entry as anonymous